noseratio/coroutines-talk/README.md

     await Task.WhenAll(foregroundTask, backgroundTask).WithAggregatedExceptions();
 }
 ```
+The twisted part about this is that we create `foregroundCoroutineProxy` (for `ForegroundCoroutine`) to
+be passed to `BackgroundCoroutine`, and `foregroundCoroutineProxy` (for `BackgroundCoroutine`) to be passed to `ForegroundCoroutine`.

+So it looks a bit like mutual asynchronous recursion, besides it isn't.
+The actual backpressure is created by [`CoroutineProxy.RunAsync`](https://github.com/noseratio/coroutines-talk/blob/c9465c5608e515aecedc045dbd440289b6d282f2/Coroutines/AsyncCoroutineProxy.cs#L34), which drives the execution of each coroutine [by `await foreach` loop](https://github.com/noseratio/coroutines-talk/blob/c9465c5608e515aecedc045dbd440289b6d282f2/Coroutines/AsyncCoroutineProxy.cs#L42).

 Note how `BackgroundCoroutine` and `ForegroundCoroutine` use `yield return` and `await GetNextAsync()`
 to synchronize upon each other's state as they are progressing.
 Everything is asynchronous, there is no blocking calls.
 Both coroutines are executed on two different threads and actually run in parallel.